What A Coach Will Give You That No AI Plan Or App Ever Can

 After a few training cycles together, your coach knows your patterns better than you do.
 They know when your confidence quietly dips before a big race, when you overtrain to cope with life stress, and when you're downplaying an injury.
 That kind of deep knowledge changes every conversation you have with them.
 An AI resets.
 A coach remembers, and everything they know about you makes their guidance sharper.

-A coach wants to understand why you're doing endurance sport.
+A coach wants to understand why you're doing endurance sport, because that determines how they can tailor their coaching to you.

 An AI never even asked, because it never cared.